tc2718/tc2718.github.io/_pages/research.md

 desirable asymptotic properties require ad hoc adjustments in order to produce stable estimates.
 In contrast, simple plug-in estimators produce stable estimates but lack important asymptotic properties.

-We propose a new estimation framework, using constrained optimization, that combines the best of both worlds, and demonstrate its superior performance across settings, including with text covariates.
+We propose a new estimation framework based on constrained optimization, that combines the best of both worlds, and we demonstrate its superior empirical performance across several settings.
+Our framework is compatible with modern machine learning, and we include settings with text covariates.
+We also include a theoretical example in which existing methods with desirable asymptotic properties converge slower than our proposed method.
 </details>